- The netwtw04.sys error in Windows 10 is a BSoD stop code that occurs when launching apps or unplugging your headphones.

-Note: Ensure you are able to identify the restore point date before the netwtw04.sys BSod error display started.
+Note: Ensure you are able to identify the restore point date before the netwtw04.sys BSOD error display started.
 System restore does not affect any of your files, documents, and personal data.

-Solution 8: Install Windows Update
+8. Install Windows Update

-- Go to Start>type “update” in the search box and then click on “Windows Update” to proceed.
+- Go to Start, type update in the search box, and then click on Check for updates to proceed.

 - In the Windows Update window, check for updates and install the available updates.

 - After the update is complete, restart your Windows PC.

 Finally, you can also fix Windows 10 error netwtw04.sys problem by updating your Windows 10 OS to the latest version.